dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 We set `cursor` to `default` on the `body` element so that the cursor pointer always displays as an arrow.
 (Without this, the text select pointer is displayed when menu items are hovered.)

 The menu item container (selected by `.menu .items`) is given a `display` of `flex` which arranges the menu items in a row.
-(You can find out more about Flexbox in the [Fundamentals of HTML, SVG, CSS & JavaScript for Data Visualisation](fundamentalsbook) book.)
+(You can find out more about Flexbox in the [Fundamentals of HTML, SVG, CSS & JavaScript for Data Visualisation](https://leanpub.com/html-svg-css-js-for-data-visualisation) book.)
 Each menu item is given some horizontal padding and given an opacity of 0.5.
 If a menu item is hovered or selected it's given an opacity of 1.

 ## Call updateMenu from update function

 Finally we need to make sure the menu is redrawn each time the state changes.
-In `js/update.js` we rename the function `update` to `updateChart`.
-We then create a new function named `update` which calls `updateChart` and `updateMenu`:
+In `js/update.js` rename the function `update` to `updateChart`.
+Then create a new function named `update` which calls `updateChart` and `updateMenu`:

 {caption: "js/update.js"}
 ```js